Updated June 12, 2023

 Combination Chart in Excel

-Combination charts are not inbuilt in Excel 2007 and earlier versions.
+Combination charts are not inbuilt into Excel 2007 and earlier versions.
 Combo Charts is an in-built tool from Excel 2013 onwards.
 You can see the combination chart under the INSERT tab.

 Observe the icon of the chart carefully.
 It has two different charts on it.
-One is a column chart, and another one is a line chart.
+One is a column chart, and the other is a line chart.
 So a combination of two different charts is called combination charts in Excel.
 These charts are very helpful to compare two things at a time.

 How to Create a Combination of Charts in Excel?

-Excel Combination Charts is very simple and easy to create.
+Excel Combination Charts are very simple and easy to create.
 Let us now see how to create Combination Charts in Excel with the help of some examples.

 Excel Combo Chart – Example #1

-In order to create an excel combination chart, I have a few years’ sales, cost, and profit data in an excel sheet.
+To create an Excel combination chart, I have a few years’ sales, cost, and profit data in an Excel sheet.